 This entry was posted on Saturday, June 16th, 2012 at 00:00 and is filed under Protest, South Mt.
 Hebron.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 On Sunday, June 10, Judge Cjana Lomp of the Jerusalem magistrate’s court convicted Taayush veteran activist Ezra Nawi of ‘offending a pubic servant’, after Ezra called Israeli soldiers ‘war criminals’.

 The incident to which this allegation refers took place in July 2009.
 Palestinians and Israeli activists were holding a picnic on a hill near Palestinian Susya in protest of the attempt by Susya settlers to build up an outpost on that same hill in order to sieze additional Palestinian land.
 This outpost became known by the name Givat Hadegal (Flag Hill), and also by the name Chisdi Hashem (“the grace of god”).
 Soldiers who have arrived at the spot declared the area closed military zone.
 Two activists were arrested.
 The outpost remains today uninhabited, and in recent months we accompanied farmers from Palestinian Susya to work their lands on the hillside.